 Established in 1888 with the city of Calgary as its base, the Diocese of Calgary is one of thirty dioceses which make up the Anglican Church of Canada and one of ten dioceses in the Ecclesiastical Province of Rupert's Land.

-The Anglican Diocese of Calgary includes approximately 10,000 Anglicans in 67 active parishes in the southern part of the Province of Alberta.
+The Anglican Diocese of Calgary includes approximately 10,000 Anglicans in 67 active parishes and 4 missions in the southern part of the Province of Alberta.
 From the Saskatchewan border in the east to the British Columbia border in the west and from the U.S. border in the south to an east-west line running through Lacombe just north of Red Deer, the Anglican Diocese of Calgary encompasses an area of approximately 88,000 square kilometres.

 The Anglican Diocese of Calgary